 For decades, playing on people’s emotions has been a key aspect of marketing.
 As an intrepid explorer into the world of online video advertising, knowing how to guide viewers’ emotions is vital if you want them to engage with your content.
 Videos with a strong emotional pull are twice as likely to be shared – and while certain types of video content may not naturally lend themselves to this approach, there are always steps you can take to encourage a more powerful response.
 So how can ecommerce brands make this most of this?

-Use emotions to drive ROI
+Use Emotions to Drive ROI

-Using video content to trigger specific emotions, and linking these strong feelings to a desired action, is at the heart of a strategic video marketing campaign.
+Using video content to trigger specific emotions, and linking these strong feelings to the desired action, is at the heart of a strategic video marketing campaign.
 Say you want users to sign up for a free software trial; one approach might be to stir anxiety around their current solution by letting them know there are features they’re missing out on.
 Fear – in this case FOMO – is a powerful motivator.
 Consumers are much more likely to sign up or buy something if there’s an element of emotional motivation involved.

 The Old Spice ads are a good example of FOMO being used in video advertising – albeit in a tongue-in-cheek way.